AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 Most instructions simply increment the program counter by 1.
 This allows VM execution to flow naturally from instruction to instruction.
 Some instructions ([`JUMP`](./instruction-set#isa-section-jump), [`JUMPI`](./instruction-set#isa-section-jumpi), `INTERNALCALL`) modify the program counter based on inputs.

-The `INTERNALCALL` instruction jumps to the destination specified by its input (sets `pc` to that destination), but first it pushes the current `pc+1` to `machineState.internalCallStack`.
-The `INTERNALRETURN` instruction pops a destination from `machineState.internalCallStack` and jumps there.
+The `INTERNALCALL` pushes `pc+1` to `machineState.internalCallStack` and then updates `pc` to the instruction's destination argument (`instr.args.loc`).
+The `INTERNALRETURN` instruction pops a destination from `machineState.internalCallStack` and assigns the result to `pc`.

-> Jump destinations can only be constants from the contract bytecode, or destinations popped from `machineState.internalCallStack`.
-A jump destination will never originate from main memory.
+> An instruction will never assign program counter a value from memory (`machineState.memory`).
+A `JUMP`, `JUMPI`, or `INTERNALCALL` instruction's destination is a constant from the program bytecode.
+This property allows for easier static program analysis.

 ### Gas limits and tracking
 > Note: see ["Gas and Fees"](../gas-and-fees) for a deeper dive into Aztec's gas model and for definitions of each type of gas.